-Choosing between a one-pager and a multi-page website sounds simple until you start comparing what your business actually needs.
-Both formats look good on the surface — yet they serve very different business goals.
+Choosing between a one-pager and a multi-page website sounds simple until you compare what your business actually needs in 2026.
+Both formats can look polished, but they serve very different goals: fast validation on one side, search visibility and scalable sales architecture on the other.

 | Aspect | One-pager | Multi-page website |